-If you’re seeking a luxurious coastal vacation with five-star accommodations, boutique shopping, and dirty martinis, Cuttyhunk Island is not the place for you.
+If you’re after five-star resorts, boutique shopping, and expertly shaken martinis, you’re probably in the wrong place.
 While I enjoy indulgent trips as much as the next girl, there’s something special about the laid-back and unpretentious atmosphere of Cuttyhunk.

 Cuttyhunk Island is the outermost of the Elizabeth Islands, located off the coast of Massachusetts.
 The island is relatively small, just a mile and a half long and three-quarters of a mile wide.
 Trust me when I say that what the island lacks in geographical size is made up for in terms of character and charm.
 Cuttyhunk has quickly become one of my favorite places, luring me back summer after summer.